Thomas Telford School: Expansion

 In 2004, Thomas Telford School partnered with a local school, Madeley Academy, placing members of its own senior leadership in charge.
 The academy was graded Outstanding by Ofsted in 2009.

 The school has helped set up two other schools.
 These are in Walsall and Sandwell; both are now fully built and operational.
 These are headed by former Deputy Headteachers at Thomas Telford School.
 All four current academies compete in Inter-Academy competitions throughout the year in a variety of sports.

+The School sponsored The Bulwell Academy between 2012 and 2018.

+In 2017, Madeley, Walsall, and Sandwell Academies became members of the Thomas Telford Multi-Academy Trust (TTMAT).
+Redhill Primary Academy joined in 2018, and Thomas Telford University Technical College in 2020.
+Thomas Telford Primary Free School opened in 2025.